At RESTORE, our practitioners make up your Integrated Health Care Team.

 - Complete 2-hour fitness evaluation

-- Integrative Nutrition Consultation and regular follow-up
+- Integrative Nutrition Consultation and 2 additional follow-up appointments

-- Holistic Counseling Consultation and regular follow-up
+- Holistic Counseling Consultation and 2 additional follow-up appointments

 1. Integrative Medicine Consultation

-Your Integrative Consultation is a comprehensive and holistic medical evaluation that reviews your overall health condition along with examining the possible underlying factors affecting your health.
+Your Integrative Consultation is a comprehensive and holistic 2-hour medical evaluation that reviews your overall health condition along with examining the possible underlying factors affecting your health.

 Rather than just treating symptoms, Dr. Aman will perform a thorough history and physical exam.
 As a Fellow of Integrative Medicine trained in the use of herbal medications, supplements, clinical nutrition, and mind-body medicine, she will also talk with you in-depth about all influences on your health.